top of page

 Free zip-lining at the Discovery Center

-Piezoelectric sidewalks capturing footstep energy from commuters & power streetlights and Wi-Fi
+Piezoelectric sidewalks capturing footstep energy from commuters & power streetlights, trolleys, and

 Two years ago in NYC, Xio and Brian shared a fleeting meet-cute.
 He helped her gather spilled belongings, carried her suitcase, they dashed through the street crowds together, shared names, smiled—then vanished into different lives.
-No numbers.
-No last names.
-Just a moment.
+They didn't share numbers, no last names...just a moment.

 Now they both live in the same city without knowing it.
-Set in a solarpunk Philadelphia, each week's story captures one possible timeline where Xio's small action—helping someone, taking a detour—quietly alters her timing, causing her to just miss Brian as he moves through his own life.
+Set in a solarpunk Philadelphia, each week's story captures one possible timeline where Xio's small action (helping someone, taking a detour), slightly alters her timing, causing her to just miss Brian as he moves through his own life.

 Will they ever reunite?
 Stay tuned.